Skip to main content

 Examples of State Expungement Applications

-As noted, the expungement process can differ by state and even by county, so there may be specific application forms and requirements for your local court system.
-You can normally find these forms at your local courthouse or their website.
-Below are a few examples of what these applications or petitions look like in the various states.
+The expungement process can differ by state and even by county.
+There may be specific application forms and requirements for your local court system.
+You can find these forms at your local courthouse or their website.
+Below are a few examples of these applications or petitions in the various states.

-Expungement can go by different descriptions and can have different eligibility requirements depending on where your case was prosecuted.
-Some states require the passage of a certain amount of time, for example, before someone becomes eligible for expungement.
+Expungement can go by different descriptions.
+It can have different eligibility requirements depending on where your case was prosecuted.
+Some states make you a certain amount of time before you become eligible for expungement.

-The effects of an expungement can also be different depending on where you live.
-Some courts will just seal your records while others provide a process that will result in the dismissal of your conviction.
+An expungement's effects can also differ depending on where you live.
+Some courts seal your records, while others provide a process that will result in the dismissal of your conviction.

 A criminal case expungement is a great way to open doors of opportunity.
-Whether you're looking to advance in your career, enroll in school, or even just clear your criminal history, expungement could be an answer.
+Whether you're looking to advance in your career, enroll in school, or clear your criminal history, expungement could be an answer.
+While you may apply for expunction without an attorney, consider hiring one to assist you.
 To learn more about the expungement process in your state, contact an experienced criminal defense attorney.

 Can I Solve This on My Own or Do I Need an Attorney?